txels/talks/number-systems/README.md

-# Talk slides: what's new in Slingshot
+# Talk slides: Number systems

-Originally written for the Skyscanner BCN chapter, to cover IaC and pipelines.
+We'll see how humans have used numbers over millennia, and why 6 is the perfect base for us.